CoquiCoders/coquilove/_posts/1-1-1-5-awesomeness.md

-# Backgrounds
+# Awesomeness

 {% background green %}

-Or use different backgrounds.
+Use this slide to tell what you love about Puerto Rico